 2) Don’t tag plugins which contain too many objects

-Yeah, I did that mistake for my https://github.com/mustafauysal/compressed-emoji plugin and..
+Yeah, I made that mistake for my https://github.com/mustafauysal/compressed-emoji plugin and..

 Cheers,